martenframework/marten/docs/docs/development/reference/settings.md

 ## Templates settings

-Templates settings allow to configure how Marten discovers and renders [templates](../../templates).
+Templates settings allow configuring how Marten discovers and renders [templates](../../templates).
 These settings are all available under the `templates` namespace:

 ```crystal
 config.templates.app_dirs = false